playframework/playframework/documentation/manual/working/commonGuide/configuration/ApplicationSecret.md

 * Signing session cookies and CSRF tokens
 * Built in encryption utilities

-It is configured in `application.conf`, with the property name `play.crypto.secret`, and defaults to `changeme`.
+It is configured in `application.conf`, with the property name `play.secret`, and defaults to `changeme`.
 As the default suggests, it should be changed for production.

 > When started in prod mode, if Play finds that the secret is not set, or if it is set to `changeme`, Play will throw an error.